thomasballinger/posts/2016-01-05-rebinding-closures-in-python.markdown

   [3](http://stackoverflow.com/questions/392349/modify-bound-variables-of-a-closure-in-python)
   [4](http://stackoverflow.com/questions/12091973/python-closure-with-assigning-outer-variable-inside-inner-function)
   [5](http://stackoverflow.com/questions/8447947/is-it-possible-to-modify-variable-in-python-that-is-in-outer-but-not-global-sc)

+Thanks Julia Evans and Lindsey Kuper for comments and corrections.

 [^PEPs]: Python enhancement proposals are great reading!
 They summarize
          mailing list discussion by a lot of smart people with Python